Thomas Cawarden: Career

+Death

+Cawarden's place and date of death has been variously reported.
+He is said to have died at East Horsley on 25 or 29 August 1559, or according to sources used by John Strype, at Nonsuch Palace.
+A draft of his will is dated 24 August.
+Recent research suggests that he died at West Horsley Place, where he may have been supervising work for a royal visit.

-Cawarden died at East Horsley on 25 August 1559.
-His body was taken to Bletchingley.
+His body was taken from Horsley to Bletchingley for burial on 5 September.
 A brass plate intended for Thomas Cawarden's monument was found at Loseley Park, the home of his executor, Sir William More, in the 19th century.
+It gives his date of death as 25 August.
 Cawarden was succeeded as Master of the Revels by Sir Thomas Benger.

 Loseley manuscripts

 Thomas Cawarden's official papers survived at his executor's descendants' house at Loseley Park.
 These were moved into public collections.
 A catalogue of the papers in the Folger Shakespeare Library collection is available on-line.
 Other revels papers are available to study at the National Archives, Kew, and the Surrey Record Office, Woking.
 Extracts from the papers were first published by Alfred Kempe in 1836, and by the Historical Manuscripts Commission in 1879.

 Inventory of the revels costume and royal tents

 An inventory was made of the costumes kept by Thomas Cawarden as Master of Revels.
 This includes embroidered coverings and bards for horses.
 Masque clothes for men include sets of 12 long garments of cloth of gold, of silver, and of crimson satin, and other sets for suites of masquers.
 Eight masquers dressed as "Turks" with head pieces in "Turkish fashion".
 There were clothes for performers to dress as falconers, as Germans or "Allmaynes", and as monks.
 There were masks with and without beards, masks for disguise as Germans, pilgrim's staffs, halberds, and shepherds' crooks.

 Costume for women included kirtles and sleeves, Italian gowns, costume for "frowes" or German wives, garments to disguise as African people called "Mores" with wigs of hair (made by Niccolo da Modena), and as Egyptians or Gypsies.
 The royal tents included the king's lodging tent, really a group of connecting tents, his lesser lodging tent, a dining house, and decorative hangings and accessories.
 Cawarden was also responsible for the tents sent into Scotland with the army of the Rough Wooing.